atuinsh/atuin/README.md

 echo 'eval "$(atuin init bash)"' >> ~/.bashrc
 ```

+> [!IMPORTANT]
+>
-Please make sure that the above line comes after sourcing ble.sh so atuin knows the presence of ble.sh.
+> Please make sure that the above line comes after sourcing ble.sh, so Atuin detects ble.sh.

 #### [bash-preexec](https://github.com/rcaloras/bash-preexec)

-[Bash-preexec](https://github.com/rcaloras/bash-preexec) can also be used, but you may experience some minor problems with the recorded duration and exit status of some commands.
+[Bash-preexec](https://github.com/rcaloras/bash-preexec) can also be used, but
+you may experience minor problems of missing commands, ignored `HISTCONTROL`,
+wrong recorded duration and exit status of some commands.

 To use bash-preexec, download and initialize it